Privacy notice for www.leeds.ac.uk.

 Exception: 100% online distance learning postgraduate courses

-The University works with third party partners (Pearson PLC, Natives Group) who handle admissions enquiries and recruitment for some of our 100% online distance learning postgraduate courses.
-If you submit an enquiry through the online form published on the associated course pages, our partner organisation will use your personal data to respond to your enquiry.
+The University works with third party partners (Pearson PLC) who handle admissions enquiries and recruitment for some of our 100% online distance learning postgraduate courses.
+If you submit an enquiry through the online form published on the associated course pages, our partner organisation will use your personal data to respond to your enquiry, and provide you with information on relation opportunities, if you opt-in to receive them.
 If you choose to apply for the course, your data will be entered into the University’s application system so we can consider your application.
 These partners are only allowed to use your data in accordance with the strict instructions of the University.
 Neither partner will use your data in any other way nor will they share it with any other organisation.

 7. Data retention